kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 Imagine we had the perfect blog post - an exact script for how to pull the world out of this crisis - which we could follow like a recipe.
 Would we follow that script?
 No, of course not.
 But *why not?*

 A nation succeeds through change.
 Change happens through action.
-Action happens when the decisions which are made are not apposed.
+Action happens when the decisions which are made are not opposed.
 Opposition happens sometimes because it's necessary, but usually because of ego.

 I've been thinking for a while about why nations succeed.
 And I have a theory which, for the sake of this article, I will call **The Identity Theory**.